spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-shopping-lists-feature.md

 Make sure the following applies:
 * When saving a shopping list item, shopping list item notes are also saved.
-* When deleting a shopping list item,  and deleted when deleting shopping list item.
+* When deleting a shopping list item, shopping list item notes are also deleted.

 Also, make sure that shopping list item notes are transferred to cart item notes when creating a cart from a shopping list.

 {% endinfo_block %}

 {% info_block warningBox "Verification" %}

-Make sure that shopping list collection in session and in storage is always up-to-date.
-You can check this by changing the session shopping list collection 'updated_at' value to be older than one in shopping list customer storage.
+Make sure that shopping list collection in session and in storage is always up to date.
+You can check this by changing the `updated_at` value of the session shopping list collection to be older than the one in the shopping list customer storage.

 {% endinfo_block %}

 {% info_block warningBox "Verification" %}

-To make sure the ShoppingListItemProductConcreteActiveAddItemPreCheckPlugin is setup correctly, make sure that non-active products can't be added to the shopping list.
+To verify that `ShoppingListItemProductConcreteActiveAddItemPreCheckPlugin` is set up correctly, make sure that non-active products can't be added to the shopping list.

 {% endinfo_block %}